epam/edp-install/docs/features.md

----
-hide:
-  - navigation
----

 # Basic Concepts

-Consult [EDP Glossary](./glossary.md) section for definitions mentioned on this page and [EDP Toolset](./getting-started/#edp-toolset) to have a full list of tools used with the Platform.
+Consult [EDP Glossary](./glossary.md) section for definitions mentioned on this page and [EDP Toolset](https://epam.github.io/edp-install/getting-started/#edp-toolset) to have a full list of tools used with the Platform.
 The below table contains a full list of features provided by EDP.

 |Features|Description|
 |-|-|